 - Cares about the individuals and families they represent

 - Possesses the skills, resources, and expertise to win your case

 Although water surrounds oil rigs, there is a great potential for fire if necessary precautions are not taken.
-Any open flame can present the possibility of a catastrophic accident.
+Any open flame can present the possibility of an accident.
 Incidentally, the only way to get work done aboard an oil platform is with welding and cutting tools that produce heat and fire.
 It is up to the worker's employer to train them in the proper ways to handle their tools to prevent them from coming into contact with the flammable fuel aboard the rig.
 Seemingly minor mistakes can result in horrific endings if necessary precautions are not taken.

 Regardless of the circumstances, the oil rig company can be at fault for these types of disasters.

-Blowout Preventers Fail Don’t Always Stop Fires
+Blowout Preventers Don’t Always Stop Fires

 As was the case with the recent Gulf oil rig fire, these fires can also be started when an acetylene torch cuts an oil line.
 The Black Elk Energy Co. oil and natural gas platform that recently caught on fire was a sobering testimony to the devastation caused by these types of fires.
 Instead of using a saw, the contracted workers aboard the platform used a torch, which cut a line that had 28 gallons of oil in it and ignited after catching vapors.